Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Vemik leaned forward to listen so hard his ears started to ache.
 This was the moment he’d stalked them for.
 He leaned forward so far in fact that he almost lost his balance and toppled off the branch.
 He missed a little of what they said as he grabbed onto the tree with his tail and leaned out as far as he could stretch.

-*" - knows they don’t have the tools to make something like a Barrett, so…"*
+*" - knows they don’t have the tools to make something like a Barrett, so..."*

 *"So?"*